cbSecurity

 Basic access authentication is a method for an HTTP user agent (e.g. a web browser) to provide a user name and password when making a request.

-CBSecurity supports the concept of HTTP basic authentication in your ColdBox applications.
+CBSecurity supports the concept of HTTP in your ColdBox applications.
 Please note that this is a quick and easy way to provide security, but not the safest by any means.
 You have been warned!

 What is Basic Authentication?